The University of Illinois is committed to world-class translation education and to the art and craft of translation.

 The School of Literatures, Cultures, and Linguistics offers BAs, MAs and PhDs through a broad range of programs that articulate with the Center for Translation Studies.

 Working in conjunction with other academic units in SLCL, Center for Translation Studies students benefit from:

 - Faculty with expertise in more than 30 languages and a wealth of translation experience;

 - Language-specific workshops and courses on translation theory and practice; and

 - Opportunities in all major areas of linguistic research, including computational linguistics.

 The University’s internationally renowned library is building a comprehensive translation studies collection to support the program.

-The center has a state-of-the art Interpreting facility with ISO standard booths in the Illinois Fire Service Institute on the UIUC campus.
+The Center has a state-of-the art Interpreting facility with ISO standard booths housed in the Illinois Fire Service Institute on the UIUC campus.